operando/gradle-slack-plugin/README.md

 *	dependsOnTasks: let you specify a list of tasks that will trigger a message to slack, in case of error and success;
 *	title: the title of the slack message, can be the name of your app for instance;
 *	enabled: a boolean to define if the slack integration is active or not, useful to avoid sending messages on your local builds.
-*   gitInfo: a boolean to define if the git infomartion is send or not.
+*   gitInfo: a boolean to define if the git information is send or not.

 ## Credits